 (iii) another vehicle used by occupiers of the site, if it is not possible to identify the number plate referred to in subparagraph (ii).

-[Regulation 65 amended in Gazette 25 Aug 2000 p.
+[Regulation 65 amended: Gazette 25 Aug 2000 p.
 4916.]

 66. Local government register of licences

 For the purposes of section 14(1) of the Act, the following details are prescribed details to be recorded in respect of each licence granted —